tylercall/online-experiment-guide/README.md

 # online-experiment-guide
 ### A guide for setting up online experiments with SONA, Qualtrics, and Pavlovia.

+The initial author of this guide welcomes feedback and collaboration.
+If you want to add or modify something, please fork this repository and open a pull request with your changes.

 # §1.
 Overview

 This guide is intended for Cognitive Science and Psychology students at Carleton University.
 It provides tips on setting up online experiments using three platforms: SONA, Qualtrics, and Pavlovia.
+It assumes partipants will interact with these platforms in that order.
+If you are only using two of these systems, the same principles apply, but the instructions in this tutorial will need to be modified.

 Following this guide in your own research enables you to:
 * comply with best practices regarding participant data privacy